huikul/DexterousGrasp/README.md

 1. A backup [link](https://1drv.ms/u/s!Aok6lAYtb5vYzFpoUwuhR24el4xr?e=deWaV1) to download our mini dataset.

 # Citation
-Will be available soon.
-Please don't spread this repository before our paper is accepted. <br />
+*Will be available soon.
+Please don't spread this repository before our paper is accepted.*